 Upon signing up, you can easily choose to have more coverage under the Child Illness Plan or Child Injury Plan by adjusting the premium amount to fit your child’s needs.
 For example, if you're enrolling your child in daycare for the first time, it may be wise to have more coverage on the Child Illness Plan as your child may be more prone to infectious diseases in a school setting.
 If your child is learning to cycle, you could get more coverage on the Child Injury Plan just for that period of time, since the chances of falling and getting injured is higher than usual.
 Customising plans is a value-added benefit of TRIBE, and it can be done easily on the dashboard on their website.
 Of course, if you choose to increase the coverage for any of the plans, the premiums will change accordingly.

-Just follow these easy steps to get started:
+Simply follow these easy steps to get started on TRIBE:

 1. Go to bit.ly/t-smartparents to buy the “Child Pack”

-3. Follow the instructions to create an account and enter promo code <SMARTPARENTS6> upon checkout
+3. Follow the instructions and remember to enter the promo code <SG56> upon checkout!

-For more information on the Child Pack, head to TRIBE’s website.
+For more information on the Child Pack, head over to TRIBE’s website for a list of Frequently Asked Questions.

 This article is sponsored by NTUC Income Insurance Co-operative Limited (“Income”) and meant purely for informational purposes and should not be relied upon as financial advice.
 It reflects the author’s opinion and not that of NTUC Income Insurance Co-operative Limited (“Income”).
 This article has no regards to any person’s investment, protection and financial needs.
 Please seek advice from a qualified advisor for a suitable product.
 Income is not responsible to any person for this article including any unauthorised use of information.
 This is not an offer, recommendation or solicitation to buy or sell any products.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 Protected up to specified limits by SDIC.